serverless/serverless/docs/providers/aws/events/apigateway.md

 ## Share API Gateway and API Resources

-As you application grows, you will have idea to break it out into multiple services.
-However, each serverless project generates new API Gateway by default.
-If you want to share same API Gateway for muliple projects, you 'll need to reference REST API ID and Root Resource ID into serverless.yml files
+As your application grows, you will likely need to break it out into multiple, smaller services.
+By default, each Serverless project generates a new API Gateway by default.
+However, you can share the same API Gateway for multiple projects by referencing its' REST API ID and Root Resource ID in `serverless.yml` as follows:

 ```yml
 service: service-name